We don’t need to tell restaurants that online ordering and delivery have seen a meteoric rise in the last few years.

 One of the most common ways that restaurants add online ordering capabilities to their websites is via their point of sale (POS) system.
 Many popular POS systems offer online ordering, which restaurants can link to straight from their website, making it easy for guests to access an online ordering portal and send in their orders.

 This method can be simple and convenient for restaurants, since they need a POS anyway, and online orders received this way integrate seamlessly with existing systems and workflows.
+Since there’s so much competition in this space, pricing for POS systems tends to be competitive, too.

 The biggest downside is that there are so many POS systems with different online ordering capabilities.
 In addition to being a little bit overwhelming in the amount of choice that’s available, it can be difficult for restaurants to find one system that’s a perfect fit for their POS needs and their online ordering needs.